ebenpack/personal-site/content/CSS/CSSsort.markdown

     <div class="sorted" data-sort="4">4</div>
     <div class="sorted" data-sort="10">10</div>
     <div class="sorted" data-sort="9">9</div>
+    <div class="sorted" data-sort="5">5</div>
     <div class="sorted" data-sort="8">8</div>
-    <div class="sorted" data-sort="5">5</div>
     <div class="sorted" data-sort="7">7</div>
 </div>

 Have a look at the HTML and you'll see that these items are not represented in the markup in the order that you're seeing them on the page (assuming you're using a modern browser, and you don't have any sort of user stylesheet overriding these rules).
+Or better yet, try to select the text and see what horrors CSS hath wrought.

 Of course it should go without saying that you should almost certainly never, ever do such a thing.
 But it's still interesting to see what CSS is capable of these days.
 To put it in bold letters: **CSS sort is nowhere close to cross-browser compatible, and is almost certainly inappropriate for all real-world situations**.